cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 Even if the IAM principal creating a key Grants made on KMS resources within an account (Account A) lives outside of your account (Account B), the `CreateGrant` API call will still show up in account A's CloudTrail logs.

 ![CloudTrail Event Record for KMS CreateGrant](/images/blog/aws-kms-key-grants-deep-dive/create-grant-cloudtrail.png)

+Note that the `userIdentity` [element of the CloudTrail event record](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html) may contain unexpected results for the `type` field.
+Typically, this will specify the type of identity such as `Root`, `IAMUser`, `AssumedRole`, `Role`, `FederatedUser`, `Directory`, `AWSService`, `Unknown`, or `AWSAccount`.
+For cross-account access, `AWSAccount` may appear in the logs.
+In the example above, `AWSAccount` shows up for cross-account access using an IAM user.
+We've pointed out this difference to AWS.

 ## Managing KMS Key Grant Lifecycle